Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 non-point zones, so it is recommended to **check the point handling sheet of the output log spreadsheet.**

-Point handling has been designed to use LSOA data for calculating the adjustment factor, however the flexibility of the tool permits any data which satisfies the conditions outlined in the inputs table.
-For point zone $Z_{2pt}$ and $\{Z_{2j}\}$, the set of zones which overlap with the same zone
+Point handling has been designed to use LSOA data for calculating the adjustment factor, with the
-$Z_{1k}$ from the first zone system, the non-spatial adjustment factors are given by:
+$F_{non-spatial}$ formulae below, to ensure a more appropriate proportion of the demand is given to the point zones when converting to the second zone system.
+However the flexibility of the tool permits any data which satisfies the conditions outlined in the inputs table to be used for the non-spatial calculations.
+For point zone $Z_{2pt}$ and $\{Z_{2j}\}$, the set of zones which overlap with the same zone $Z_{1k}$ from the first zone system, the non-spatial adjustment factors for the point zones are given by:

 $$
 F_{non-spatial}(Z_{1k} \rightarrow Z_{2pt})